Sports Betting in Arizona

 Online Casino Gambling in Arizona

 As mentioned earlier, Arizona has some of the most accessible casinos in the country with 24 locations in the state.
-However, the ban on online casinos is hard and fast, with none of the exceptions in Compacts making any exceptions for any kinds of ‘internet gambling’.
+However, the ban has brought to a halt the business of many a casino in Arizona is hard and fast, with none of the exceptions in Compacts making any exceptions for any kinds of ‘internet gambling’.
 If there were to be any changes to the Compacts, experts agree that it would only allow Native American-run operations to offer online services, however there are no changes to the legislation on the horizon.

 Playing Poker Online in Arizona

 Playing online poker games in Arizona is considered illegal, as it is a form of ‘internet gambling’.
 Of course, playing for ‘amusement’ is completely allowed, so it is only illegal if there is money at stake to be won or lost when playing on the internet.
 The most recent changes to poker legislation in the state have all been focused on loosening the rigid wagering limitations for the game in Tribal-run casinos.

 The Arizona Lottery is a state-run organization that is open to players 21 and over.
 It has been running in the state since 1980 and is currently excepted from the federal gambling laws in an initiative that will see it run at least until 2035.
 However, there is no legal online way to purchase tickets to any of its Powerball, Mega Millions, The Pick, All of Nothing, Pick 3, Fantasy 5 or Card Cash options.
 We have addressed everything relevant and worthy of your attention in our separate Arizona lottery page.